3.8 million Virginians have no dental insurance. Most have nowhere to turn.

 Grants: VHCF dental grants totaling more than $10 million have helped establish or expand 46 dental safety net sites statewide — nearly two thirds of all the community-based dental sites state-wide.
 From providing funding for dental equipment to helping underwrite the salaries of dentists or hygienists, VHCF is committed to bringing dental care to those most in need.

 Discounts: VHCF’s partnership with Patterson Dental-Richmond enables providers serving the uninsured to receive a substantial discount on dental equipment and supplies, maintenance and repair and dental practice management software.
 This partnership has brought $1.4 million in savings to Virginia’s dental safety net.

 Clinic Directory: VHCF’s listing of dental safety net locations by-locality is the only comprehensive resource available to help Virginians find local dental safety net providers.

 Resources: VHCF’s Dental Opportunities Coordinator (funded by a generous grant from Delta Dental of Virginia) helps Virginia’s dental safety net providers address some of the challenges and concerns related to providing dental care to at risk Virginians.
 The VHCF website also hosts a wealth of resources for dental safety net providers – from how to start-up a dental clinic to how to handle no-shows.

-Best Practices: VHCF’s Tooth Talk gives dental providers an opportunity to share best practices and brainstorm about effective ways to grow and strengthen the dental safety net in Virginia.
+Best Practices: VHCF’s Tooth Talk Roundtable and Listserv give dental providers an opportunity to share best practices and brainstorm about effective ways to grow and strengthen the dental safety net in Virginia.

 Policy: VHCF, in partnership with the Virginia Department of Medical Assistance Services, the Virginia Dental Association and Virginia Oral Health Coalition, has effected significant policy change to improve access to dental care for children in Virginia.